What Kinds of Community-Based Interventions are Available for Individuals with ACEs? How Effective are They?

 Dr. Karatekin recently participated in a collaborative, inter-disciplinary quality improvement project at Fairview Hospitals at the University of Minnesota aimed at improving recognition and follow-up evaluation of sentinel injuries in 0- to 6-month-olds in order to prevent recurrence of physical maltreatment.

-How good is an expanded ACEs measure that could be used in screening undergraduates? (data collection in progress)
+How good is an expanded ACEs measure that could be used in screening undergraduates? (manuscript in preparation)

 We have expanded the original ACEs measure by adding to it items from the Juvenile Victimization Questionnaire of Dr. Finkelhor.
-We are currently assessing the test-retest reliability of this expanded measure in undergraduates, as well its ability to predict mental health and stress over several months and its convergent validity with several other measures of trauma.
+We finished assessing the reliability and validity of this expanded measure in undergraduates and are currently writing up the transcript.
+This paper is being co-written with Maria Hill.